qarmin/czkawka/README.md

 I tested it on a 256 GB SSD and a i7-4770 CPU.

-I prepared a disk and performed a test without any folder exceptions and with disabled ignoring of hard links which contained 363 215 files, took 221,8 GB and had 62093 duplicate files in 31790 groups which took 4,1 GB.
+I prepared a disk and performed a test without any folder exceptions and with disabled ignoring of hard links which contained 363 215 files, took 221,8 GB and had 62093 duplicate files in 31790 groups which occupied 4,1 GB.

-Minimum file size to check I set to 1 KB on all programs.
+I set the minimal file size to check to 1KB on all programs.

 | App                         | Executing Time |
 |:---------------------------:|:--------------:|